Invesco Select Trust Plc - Transaction in Own Shares

 HEADLINE: Purchase of Own Securities

-The Company announces that, on 17 August 2023 it repurchased 34,032 UK Equity Shares of 1p each at 153.11p per share, to be held as Treasury shares.
+The Company announces that, on 21 August 2023 it repurchased 10,000 Global Equity Income Shares of 1p each at 228.00p per share, to be held as Treasury shares.

-The total number of UK Equity Shares held in Treasury following this repurchase is 38,569,807.
+The total number of Global Equity Income Shares held in Treasury following this repurchase is 16,786,159.

 Invesco Asset Management Limited